Kung Fu Articles by

-During the Year of the Dragon 1988, Yap Leong & his wife met Prince Charles & Princess Diana.
-Their son, Zhiwen, was still in his mother's womb.
-His team was performing the Dragon Dance in conjunction with the film premiere ' The Last Emperor' The event was shown live on national TV.
-By sheer co-incidence twelve years later, again, in the Year of the Dragon 2000, Zhiwen met the Prince in Chinatown for the dotting of their new dragon.
-Daughter, Lewei, was holding the 'red pearl sand' for the ceremony.
+During the Year of the Dragon 1988, Yap Leong's son, Zhiwen was in his mother's womb when they met Prince Charles & Princess Diana with their Dragon Dance team for the premiere of the film ' The Last Emperor' The event was shown live on national TV.
+By sheer co-incidence twelve years later in the Year of the Dragon 2000, Zhiwen met the Prince in Chinatown.

 Kung Fu Lineage as appeared in Kung Fu Secrets No.1 - Yap Leong